Below you’ll find answers to some of the questions we get a lot.

 No, all data is stored locally.

-In future we want to introduce Vortimo servers where collaborative investigations / research can happen – but those would be hosted by the organization the requires them.
+In future we want to introduce Vortimo servers where collaborative investigations / research can happen – but those would be hosted by the organization that requires them.